OriHillairetdev/battle-ready-minis/README.md

 #### 2.1.
 Existing features

+**Home**

 The Header includes:

 * Studios name: allows the user to know what studio they are dealing with.
 * Navigation Bar: allows users to navigate the site in an easy and intuitive way.

+The Body includes:

+* Three examples of the type of work that can be done these are in circular frames.
+* A small about section that informs the user what the studio does.

+The Footer includes:

+* Pricing details: A small list of the pricing used by the studio.
+* Social: a collection of social media link that will take the user to those affliliated pages.
+* Both the Header and the Footer are consistent throughout the website.

+**Gallery**

+The Header includes:

+* Studios name: allows the user to know what studio they are dealing with.
+* Navigation Bar: allows users to navigate the site in an easy and intuitive way.

+The Body includes:

+* Multiple pictures from previous works in a simple to see format.

+The Footer includes:

+* Buttons to connect to social media.

+**Contact**

+The Header includes:

+* Studios name: allows the user to know what studio they are dealing with.
+* Navigation Bar: allows users to navigate the site in an easy and intuitive way.

+The Body includes:

+* A contact box to send emails.
+* A Box that you use to send a description of your project so a dialog can be started.

 The Footer includes: